robflaherty/marzipan/readme.md

 A future version will include an optional server side component as well.

 ### Client side config
-The client side implementation has two required settings:
+The client side implementation has one required setting:

+* **data-marzipan-ping**: Ping URI

+Optionally you can specify an Id for the tracked site:
 * **data-marzipan-site**: Site identifier
-* **data-marzipan-ping**: Ping URI

 You also have to specify the location of the Marzipan script. :)